WEEKLY HORSEARCHERY CLASSES

 The goal is to develop an intuitive capacity to shoot arrows quickly and accurately while keeping focus entirely on the target.
 As we progress, we learn dozens of the dynamic drills and forms meant to develop faster and faster shooting while the archer is moving.
 We monitor our personal development with speed and accuracy records, and learn how to create our personal training plans for continued development.

 Prior experience with archery or horses is not required for these classes.
 We start from the beginning with the aim to advance each participant along a path appropriately but progressively paced for their ability.
 A level of physical fitness is required as the classes are active and physically challenging.
 Safety and situational awareness is part of the training but students must understand there is inherent risk involved.
 Students must bring appropriate athletic footwear (like runners or hiking boots) and clothing layers for the temperatures.
 We usually do not wear gloves while shooting.
-Masks are currently optional for sport events in NS involving less than 25 people.
-Limit of 20 students per class.
-No spectators currently allowed, but a few parents of young participants may remain on site during the first few classes.
+Limit of 18 students per class.